Amina Azimi: Biography

-Born in Afghanistan in the 1980s, Azimi lost her right leg at age 11 as a result of her home being hit by a rocket propelled grenade during the ongoing Afghan Civil War.
+Born in Afghanistan in the 1980s, Azimi lost her right leg at age 11 as a result of her home being hit by a rocket-propelled grenade during the Afghan Civil War.
 Her injury put her in the large group of disabled Afghans in a country that has one of the highest percentages, by population, of disabled people in the world.
 As a disabled person, Azimi encountered problems returning to school and subsequently faced discrimination when she sought employment.
-Azimi became an advocate of for the rights of disabled women from Afghanistan.
+Azimi became an advocate for the rights of disabled women from Afghanistan.